-The scope of the project involved demolishing an existing lamprey flume system, fabricating and installing the new system on the side of the dam and installing a gravity water supply system to feed the new flume.
-The gravity water supply included 300 feet of welded steel pipeline to provide water to the new flume.
+The scope of the project involved demolishing an existing lamprey flume system, construction of a cofferdam, fabricating and installing the new system underwater on the side of the dam, and installing a gravity water supply system to feed the new flume.
+The gravity water supply included fabrication of a 300-foot welded steel pipeline and boring through the fish ladder to provide water to the new flume.